The word and concept of ‘race’ has been distorted over the last 150 years.

 Morton’s theory had an influence on Charles Darwin and his theory of evolution in “On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life.”
 Darwin bought into Morton’s presupposition that some species of humans were superior to others.
 The ramifications of this type of thinking continues to be seen in our current day.

-Bible Words – A Better Way:
+Biblical Words – A Better Way:

 In order to clear up confusion and bring unity, we must recover the language of the Bible.
 Words matter.
 Words and language are important to God so they must be important to us.
 After all, God’s primary revelation is His Word (the Bible).
 By design, human culture and society is structured around language.
 When language is confused or the meaning of words are distorted, chaos ensues.